Ridzwan Dzafir

 Ridzwan bin Haji Dzafir (27 March 1927 – 28 September 2011) was a Singaporean civil servant who was known for his extensive experience in promoting Singapore through trade missions and meetings, earning him the nickname "Mr ASEAN".

 Ridzwan served as director general of the Trade Development Board from 1983 to 1999, while serving concurrently as Singapore's first roving ambassador from 1986 to 1997.

 Early life and education

-On 27 March 1927, Ridzwan was born in Singapore to a Baweanese family, and shortly after, his family moved to a rented room in a pondok.
+On 27 March 1927, Ridzwan bin Haji Dzafir was born in Singapore to a Baweanese family, and shortly after, his family moved to a rented room in a pondok.
 His father, Dzafir Abdul Karim, moved to Singapore from Bawean in the early 1900s, and his mother, Rugayah Khodri, was born in Singapore to a Madurese family.

 Ridzwan attended Kampong Gelam Malay School, Kota Raja Malay School and Geylang Malay School, before attending Telok Kurau English School (now known as Telok Kurau Primary School).
 Subsequently, Ridzwan studied at Raffles Institution (RI) for his secondary education, but was soon forced into digging tunnels at Pasir Panjang Hill under the Japanese Occupation.
 After the war ended, he returned to RI and graduated with a Senior Cambridge in 1947.